Pom-Pom Mink Scarf

 Materials & Tools:

 1. 5 x 50 gram of Rapunzel yarn from Steinbach Wolle.
-Other yarn brand will call it pom pom yarn, or Marshmallow yarn
+Other yarn brands will call it pom-pom yarn, or Marshmallow yarn

 2. A pair of 4mm needles